Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

 \subsubsection{Price Dynamics and Bubble Component}

-The price dynamics of the asset is assumed to have two components: \begin{enumerate} \item Fundamental price component, which is the N-player extension of the celebrated price impact model developed by Almgren and Chirss \cite{AlmgrenandChriss01}.
-Let $g: A \to \R$ be the permanent price impact function.
-The fundamental price $Q_t$ of the stock is given by with $P_0$ known. $Q$ serves a similar role to the \emph{reference price} in the Johansen-Ledoit-Sornette model \cite{JLS3, JLS4}, or the \emph{fundamental value} process in \cite{AbreuBrunnermeier03}.
+The price dynamics of the asset is assumed to have two components: \begin{enumerate} \item Reference price component given by where $P_0$ is a known constant, and $W^0$ is a standard 1-dimensional Brownian motion independent from $(W^i, \mathcal{T}^i)$ for $i \in \{1, \dots, N\}$.
+The process $Q$ serves a similar role to the reference price in the Johansen-Ledoit-Sornette model \cite{JLS3, JLS4}, or the \emph{fundamental value} process in \cite{AbreuBrunnermeier03}.
 This part of the price will not be impacted by the bubble burst. \item Bubble trend component, which is given by a bubble trend function $b: [0, T] \times [0, 1] \to \R$.
-The second argument in $b(t, r)$ stands for the rate of entry.
-The bubble trend should be increasing in $r$ since the bubble is fueled by the persistent influx of players, which is the main driver of the price dynamics before the burst.
-Again, for random entry time, $r$ is the CDF at time $t$.
-When all players enter at $t = 0$, we always have $r = 1$. \end{enumerate}

-We assume that $b$ and $g$ are both continuous.
-Let $P^+_t$ denote the price of the stock before the burst of the bubble.
+The second argument in $b(t, r)$ stands for the rate of entry, where we plug in the empirical CDF of entry times at time $t$.
+The bubble trend should be increasing in $r$ since the bubble is fueled by the persistent influx of players, which is the main driver of the price dynamics before the burst. \end{enumerate} Let $P^+_t$ denote the price of the stock before the burst of the bubble.
 It is assumed to follow the dynamics